zephyrproject-rtos/zephyr/doc/devices/dts/device_tree.rst

   * Add architecture-specific DTS directory, if not already present.
     Example: dts/arm for ARM.
-  * Add target to dts/<ARCH>/Makefile or create Makefile if not present
   * Add target specific device tree files for base SoC.
 These should be .dtsi files to be included in the board-specific device tree files.
-  * Add target specific YAML files in the dts/<ARCH>/yaml directory.
+  * Add target specific YAML files in the dts/bindings/ directory.
     Create the yaml directory if not present.

 * SoC family support